Road to Offer

 2. Written Structure Practice

-What it is: Write out a case prompt.
+Write out a case prompt.
 Give yourself 3 minutes.
 Produce a written structure on paper.
-Then evaluate it against specific criteria.
+Evaluate against these criteria:

 • Does it answer the case question, not just describe the problem space?